 - Environmental communication and data visualization

-On the last day of the program, students will participate in a virtual closing ceremony that will give them the chance to share their finished work products and program experience.
+On the last day of the program, students will participate in a closing ceremony that will give them the chance to share their finished work products and program experience.
 Family and friends will be invited to join to celebrate the students' accomplishments!

 A critical part of this experience is engaging with the content material, faculty and peers as much as possible.
 To make sure you have everything you need to complete your project, we will be providing you with the following:

 - List of materials coming soon!